Blocking Events

 }

 Occurs right before the user creation.
-User can be created by user signup, user signup as an anonymous user, or created by the admin via the Portal or Admin API.
+A user can be created by user signup, user signup as an anonymous user, or created by the admin via the Portal or Admin API.

 {